 Could the court decision be reversed?

-handed down by Judge Renato Coelho Borelli stated that “industrial hemp is not confused with marijuana, has no ability to generate psychotropic effects, is intended exclusively for medicinal and industrial use, and is commonly cultivated for fiber production in several countries.”
+The ruling handed down by Judge Renato Coelho Borelli stated that “industrial hemp is not confused with marijuana, has no ability to generate psychotropic effects, is intended exclusively for medicinal and industrial use, and is commonly cultivated for fiber production in several countries.”

 “I also determine that the Ministry of Agriculture provides for the inclusion of industrial hemp or hemp on the National Cultivar Register list,” Borelli concluded.

 Terra Viva’s request sought the court’s permission to import hemp seed and cultivate hemp plants, in order to sell hemp fiber, leaf, and seed material in their raw forms.

 Arthur Ferrari Arsuffi, one of the lawyers defending the company, told Marijuana Business Daily that his interpretation of Borelli’s ruling would now allow the company to use this hemp to “supply the pharmaceutical industry.”

 Rodrigo Mesquita, a Brazilian lawyer who specializes in supreme court cases, said that he wouldn’t be surprised if federal powers decided to appeal the decision from the Federal District Brasilia.
 The court decision is still preliminary and can be appealed.